pavankumarmurugan/kickstarters/README.md

 Easy Job Discovery: Browse through a wide range of job listings across various industries and locations, making it simple to find positions that align with your skills and interests.

-Customized Job Search: Utilize our advanced search filters to narrow down your job search based on factors such as location, job type, salary, and more, ensuring you find the perfect match.
+Customized Job Search: Utilize our advanced search filters to narrow down your job search based on factors such as job posted dates ensuring you find the recent jobs.

-Effortless Application: Apply to jobs with just a few clicks, uploading your resume and cover letter, or using our built-in resume builder to create a professional profile.
+Effortless Application: Apply to jobs with just a few clicks by our built-in user interface to create a professional profile.

-Job Alerts: Stay updated with the latest job openings through email notifications and save your favorite jobs for later reference.

 For Employers
 Are you looking to build a skilled and diverse workforce for your company?
 Kickstarters empowers employers to streamline their hiring process and connect with qualified candidates effortlessly: